mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 as a security weapon for starship crews, balancing firepower and a reasonable effective range – for a light automatic weapon – with a short length and ease of handling.
-The result is a surprisingly accurate carbine- length submachinegun.
+The result is a surprisingly accurate carbine-length submachinegun.

 Weapon: Planetsider
 Type: Assault Weapon